If you’re a medical device company manufacturing Class II or Class III devices, you can expect to have the FDA turning up for an inspection.

 Taking the time to be diligent with your written procedures can help prevent you from receiving a 483.
-Standard operating procedures are required for document controls, risk management, design controls, and many other aspects of device manufacturing.
+SOPs (standard operating procedures) are required for document control, risk management, design controls, and many other aspects of device manufacturing.

 Regulators want evidence that your company has outlined a way to handle these fundamental processes, otherwise they may issue a Form 483 observation.
 If you do receive a Form 483, there are a few rules around responding you should consider.

 HOW TO RESPOND TO AN FDA FORM 483 OBSERVATION

 Once you’ve received a Form 483 observation, you should ask to review the document with the FDA inspector.
 This will give you a better understanding of their concerns.
 You can streamline the inspection process by asking questions, coming to terms with the observations made, and identifying any potential errors in their observations.

 You are obligated to respond to an FDA 483 observation in writing within 15 days.
 Before an inspector leaves your facility, you’ll receive a draft of their inspection report (known as an Establishment Inspection Report, or EIR) as well as drafts of any 483 observations.
 They’ll ask you whether you plan to address those observations, too.

 Failure to demonstrate that the observed problems have been handled can result in an FDA warning letter.
 In our experience, companies who choose not to take action to resolve issues raised in a Form 483 observation tend to end up with a warning letter later on.